DougallPercival/opendataplatform/src/core/gateway/README.md

 page's buttons and item 8 as undone well after both shipped).
 See that plan doc's own closing note on item 8 for the full picture.

-What's still genuinely open: the module-proxy's follow-up-request cookie is **built, not yet live-verified against a real second module** (see the "Reverse-proxying into a module's own UI" section above — the mechanism is fixed and unit-tested, but only `hello-module`'s self-contained stock nginx page has ever actually been proxied through this route live; that page issues no follow-up requests, so it can't itself prove the cookie fix).
+What's still genuinely open: the module-proxy's follow-up-request cookie mechanism is **confirmed live via `curl`, 2026-09-11** (see the "Reverse-proxying into a module's own UI" section above), but still not proven inside a real browser against a real module with its own frontend assets or backend calls — `hello-module` issues no follow-up requests of its own, so it can't close that last gap by itself.
 The recurring mutable-`:dev`-image-tag stale-pod gotcha that used to be listed here too is now **fixed and confirmed live, 2026-09-11** (`ci.yml`'s git-sha annotation bump — see `argocd/README.md`'s matching section and `docs/known-issues.md`'s entry for the live-verification writeup: all three services'